 Filing an Insurance Claim After a Premises Liability Accident

-When you hire Hach & Rose, LLP, we will begin our investigation immediately.
-We will need to take multiple steps to determine what caused your accident and who should be held liable for your injuries and associated costs.
+We will begin our investigation immediately when you hire Hach & Rose, LLP.
+We must take multiple steps to determine what caused your accident and who should be liable for your injuries and associated costs.

 - Visit the accident scene.
 We will need to investigate the condition of the property.
-If necessary, we can take pictures of damage or hazards that led to your accident.
+We can take pictures of damage or hazards that led to your accident if necessary.

 - Put the at-fault party on notice.
 We will send the at-fault party a letter informing them of our intent to pursue compensation for the incident in question.
 We will also request that they provide us with a copy of their insurance policy and refrain from destroying or disposing of evidence.